 Comprehensive Coverage helps cover incidents besides car accidents, like vandalism, damage from weather, and accidents with animals.
 Both Collision and Comprehensive Coverage will likely include deductible payments.

-Sam & Ash, LLP Pro Tip: Modifications may add value to your car, but they are not typically covered under a standard collision policy.
+Sam & Ash Injury Law Pro Tip: Modifications may add value to your car, but they are not typically covered under a standard collision policy.
 Get Modified Car and Additional Equipment Insurance.